 By the late 1920's, Pebble Beach Golf Links was beginning to blossom thanks in part to course enhancements that included lengthening the world-famous 18th hole to a par-5.

-Morse's goal was to bring a national championship to the
+Morse's goal was to bring a national championship to the new course.

 While thousands would attend the tournament, many would end up leaving early as the legendary Bobby Jones was upset in the opening round of match play by Johnny Goodman.
 Goodman, a caddie from Nebraska, had made the trip to Pebble via a railroad cattle car.